-There's only one Galeed mentioned in the Bible although the name (Galeed) is strikingly similar to the name (Gilead).
+There's only one Galeed mentioned in the Bible.
 The name Galeed occurs in Genesis 31:47, where Jacob (not yet named Israel) and his father-in-law Laban cut a covenant of peace and manifest this covenant in the erection of a monument.
-Jacob takes one stone and sets it vertical like a pillar, but Laban tells his people to gather stones and pile them up.
+Jacob takes one stone and sets it vertical like a pillar, and tells his people to gather stones and pile them up.
 Laban calls the resulting heap Jegar-sahadutha but Jacob calls it Galeed.

 The name Galeed consists of two parts.
-The first part is the word (gal), meaning heap.
-See the name Gilgal for a better look at this word.
+The first part is the word גל (gal), meaning heap, from the verb גלל (galal), meaning to roll:

 The second part of the name Galeed is the word עד ('ed), meaning witness, which comes from the verb עוד ('ud), meaning to return or repeat:

 For a meaning of the name Galeed, Jones' Dictionary of Old Testament Proper Names proposes Hill Of Witness.
 NOBSE Study Bible Name List reads Heap Of Witness.